 So, you have grabbed your own football team wallet of your choice and hopefully this is going to last you for a long time.
 Well, it will if you look after it.
 Here I will show you how to clean a wallet so it lasts you for a long time to come.

-By looking after it and by learning how to clean a wallet, you will get years of use out of it – neglect it and you may have to part company earlier than you want.
+By taking care of it you will get years of use out of it – neglect it and you may have to part company earlier than you want.

 Come on, why waste your money right?

 If you are like me, I buy one and when it is done it is done, I simply buy another one.